prisae/dashof/README.md

 4. The contact-page has an additional header, calling the validating java script.
 The template takes your first entry of the `LINKS` as your contact page.
 Otherwise, you have to adjust the `page.html` template.
-   But then, you might want to to the contact form completely different anyway.
+   But then, you might want to do the contact form completely different anyway.